A11yTime/A11yTime/README.md

 - 👋 Hi, I’m @A11yTime
-- 👀 I’m interested in to create accessible web world to equal access regarless of ability
+- 👀 I’m interested in to create accessible web world to equal access regardless of ability
 - 🌱 I’m currently learning JS code/Vue JS impact accessibility
 - 💞️ I’m looking to collaborate on inclusive coding
 - 📫 How to reach me ...